colorado micro weddings Simple: Sprague Lake Wedding Guide & Tips for 2026 | RMNP

 Parking is available at Sprague Lake, but it fills up quickly during summer, fall weekends, and timed-entry hours.
 Plan to arrive early to ensure you get a spot and allow extra time to walk from the parking lot to the lakeshore.

-How much does it cost to elope at 3M Curve?
+How much does it cost to elope at Sprague Lake?

 Rocky Mountain National Park requires a $300 special usage permit for all weddings, the only additional cost of the photographer, officiant, and marriage license.
 Colorado MicroWeddings has an All-Inclusive Rocky Mountain National Park Elopement Package starting at $1800.